-The existing Project consists of a concrete diversion dam, two radial gates, a low-level outlet gate, an intake structure, a steel pipeline (encased in concrete for the first approximately 125 feet of its length), a powerhouse with one generating unit, a discharge pipe, a transmission line, and a (nonoperational) fish passage structure (historic and non-operational), hereafter, also referred to as the 'ice chute.'
+The existing Project consists of a concrete diversion dam, two radial gates, a low-level outlet gate, an intake structure, a steel pipeline (encased in concrete for the first approximately 125 feet of its length), a powerhouse with one generating unit, a discharge pipe, a transmission line, and a fish passage structure (historic and non-operational), hereafter referred to as the 'ice chute.'

-2.1.1 Turbine Type §4.61 (c)(1)(i-ii)
+2.1.1 Turbine Type § 4.61 (c)(1)(i-ii)

-The Project is operated through a single Horizontal Francis turbine with 5,000 horse-power (HP).
+The Project is operated through a single Horizontal Francis turbine with 5,000 horse-power.

-2.1.2 Description of Project Operation §4.61 (c)(1)(iii)
+2.1.2 Description of Project Operation § 4.61 (c)(1)(iii)

 The Project is a run-of-river operation and is not used for daily peaking of generation.
-The current operating license was issued by the CommissionFERC in 1990 with a 30-year license term, expiring May 31, 2020.
-The current-license does not specify any daily/seasonal ramping rates, flushing flows, reservoir operations, or flood control operations.
+The current operating license was issued by FERC in 1990 with a 30-year license term, expiring May 31, 2020.
+The license does not specify any daily/seasonal ramping rates, flushing flows, reservoir operations, or flood control operations.
 Prior to 1993, the Project was manually operated locally.
-Following the installation of an automated control system in 1993, the Weber Projectplant is now designed to be capable offor unmanned semi-automatic operation and is controlled by a programmable logic controller (PLC).
-The normal mode of operation is for the plant to be unattended.
+Following the installation of an automated control system in 1993, the Weber Project is now designed to be capable of unmanned semi-automatic operation and is controlled by a programmable logic controller.
 Two local operators are located nearby in Ogden, Utah, and visit the Project daily and as dispatched by PacifiCorp's Hydro Control Center located in Ariel, Washington.
 However, the plant may at times be unattended.
 The Hydro Control Center monitors the Project operations remotely and notifies the local operators when an issue arises.
-In addition to standard local generator protection equipment and alarms, the penstock pressure, generator load, forebay level, and circuit breaker status at the Weber Projectplant are monitored by a hydro control operator at the Hydro Control Center.
-The Weber flowline can divert up to approximately 365 cubic feet per second (cfs) at the Project dam; the bypassed reach is approximately 1.7 miles long.
+In addition to standard local generator protection equipment and alarms, the penstock pressure, generator load, forebay level, and circuit breaker status at the Weber Project are monitored by a hydro control operator at the Hydro Control Center.
+The Weber flowline can divert up to approximately 365 cubic feet per second (cfs) at the Project dam; the bypass reach is approximately 1.7 miles long.

-BelowDownstream of the Weber diversion dam, the current license mandates a continuous minimum stream flow of 34 cfs or inflow, whichever is less, from October 1 - March 31 annually; and, a continuous minimum flow of 34-50 cfs (range dependent on the annual runoff forecast), or inflow, whichever is less, from April 1 - September 30 annually.
+Downstream of the Weber diversion dam, the current license mandates a continuous minimum stream flow of 34 cfs or inflow, whichever is less, from October 1 - March 31 annually; and, a continuous minimum flow of 34-50 cfs (range dependent on the annual runoff forecast), or inflow, whichever is less, from April 1 - September 30 annually.

-Annual maintenance is routinely conducted each year and involves vegetation management (including landscaping areas) on Project lands, recreation area maintenance and management (including seasonal portable restroom facilities), limited road maintenance activities, as-needed maintenance on the water conveyance system and generating unit, and non-routine forebay dredging.
+Annual maintenance is routinely conducted each year and involves vegetation management (including landscaping areas) on Project lands, recreation area maintenance and management (including seasonal portable restroom facilities), limited road maintenance activities, as-needed maintenance on the water conveyance system and generating unit, and nonroutine forebay dredging.
 The timing and scope of annual maintenance activities are coordinated with the Wasatch-Cache National Forest during required annual consultation and as the need arises, as provided in the 1990 Weber license articles and in the Special-Use Permit issued for the Project by the USFS.

-2.1.2.1 LOW FLOW OPERATIONS
+2.1.2.1 Low Flow Operations